 Historically telemedicine was not a delivery method that was highly available.
-The reimbursement model for physicians has not being adopted, mainly to a lack of compensation for their time.
+The reimbursement model for physicians had not been adopted, mainly due to a lack of compensation for their time.
 It required a significant investment in technology to do anything beyond a simple face-to-face conference call.
-However, times have changed; the majority of the states have instituted legislation to support the payment to physicians who utilize a telemedicine approach.
+However, times have changed; a majority of the states have instituted legislation to support the payment to physicians who utilize a telemedicine approach.
 The technology has become more affordable and easier to use.

 "With the growing intertwined Internet of Things, telemedicine will soon become our new house call"

 With the refinement of technology, consider the potential of an individual who needs a prosthetic in a remote community.
-Imagine a local clinic equipped with a 3-D printer and appropriate software connected via the internet to an orthopedic surgeon hundreds of miles away.
+Imagine a local clinic equipped with a 3-D printers and appropriate software connected via the internet to an orthopedic surgeon hundreds of miles away.
 The telemedicine visit launches, the physician conducts an online exam, the sizing and other requirements are quickly determined and transmitted to the printer in the clinic.
-In a matter of minutes or hours, the patient leaves the clinic with the new prosthetic that just a few years ago would have required multiple trips and days of lost time before a device would have been fitted for use.
+In a matter of minutes or hours, the patient leaves the clinic with the new prosthetic, which just a few years ago, would have required multiple trips and days of lost time before a device would have been fitted for use.

 One last thought to share is more futuristic.
 With the development of electronic ink and nano-smart drugs, imagine being able to order through the internet a paper based body suit that you would step into in the privacy of your home.
 The ingestion of the smart drug and a simple connection to your smartphone or other electronic device allows an application to initiate a full scan.
 This scan is transmitted to your physician when completed where again a smart application has already identified potential abnormalities for the physician to review.
 The level of convenience and reduction in time would reduce the dreaded results wait from days to hours or even minutes.
 The potential cost reductions would also be significant.